Somebody's Crying: Release and reception

 "Somebody's Crying" peaked at number 45 on the US Billboard Hot 100 in August 1995, making it Isaak's second-highest-charting single after "Wicked Game", which reached number six in 1991.
-"Somebody's Crying" also peaked at number 27 on the Hot AC chart, number 34 on the Modern Rock Tracks chart, and number 36 on the Top 40 Mainstream chart.
+"Somebody's Crying" also peaked at number 27 on the Adult Contemporary chart, number 34 on the Modern Rock Tracks chart, and number 36 on the Top 40/Mainstream chart.
 Elsewhere, the song peaked at number five in Australia and number 22 in New Zealand, marking Isaak's highest chart placement in the former country.
-It charted the highest in Canada, climbing to number four on the RPM Top Singles chart.
-However, the single was not as commercially successful in the United Kingdom, reaching number 81 on its chart.
+It charted the highest in Canada, climbing to number four on the RPM 100 Hit Tracks chart.
+The single was not as commercially successful in the United Kingdom, reaching number 81 on the UK Singles Chart.

-The song received a 1996 Grammy Award nomination for Best Male Rock Vocal Performance, but again lost to Tom Petty's "You Don't Know How It Feels."
+"Somebody's Crying" received a Grammy Award nomination for Best Male Rock Vocal Performance in 1996, losing to Tom Petty's "You Don't Know How It Feels".

 Music video

 The music video for "Somebody's Crying" was released in 1995 and was directed by Bill Pope.
 In contrast to the song's melancholy lyrical content, the video presents a more upbeat story of a summer romance, and features Isaak riding a surfboard, a favorite pastime of his.
 Isaak said, "I thought it would be more fun to do.
 More and more I'm trying to keep a little bit of fun in what I'm doing."
 Actors Jennifer Rubin, Jenna Elfman, Zen Gesner, and Chris Penn appear in the video.

-The video received a 1995 MTV Video Music Award nomination for Best Male Video, but lost to Tom Petty's "You Don't Know How It Feels."
+The video received a 1995 MTV Video Music Award nomination for Best Male Video but lost to Tom Petty's "You Don't Know How It Feels".